boschtrini/Best-Backpacks-Scrape/README.md

 # Best-Backpacks-Scrape
-Scrape and analysis of articles review on best laptop-backpacks in 2022 done by https://www.outdoorgearlab.com/
+Scrape of article review on best laptop-backpacks in 2022 done by https://www.outdoorgearlab.com/

+Code and analysis